 Have you ever heard the word "Hatsumode" or tried it in Japan before?

-Today, many people in the world love to watch Anime / Manga, so you may know the scene of that.
+Today, tons of people in the world love to watch Anime or Manga, so you may know what it is like.

 Oshogatsu is Japanese holiday season from New Year.
 Mostly we spend time with family in our hometown.